Connect with others who understand.

 Psychotherapy

 There is no specific diet that helps everyone with fibromyalgia.
 Like everyone else, people with fibromyalgia feel better when they eat a balanced diet with plenty of fresh fruit, vegetables, and unsaturated fats.
-Reaching and maintaining a healthy weight is extremely important for people with fibro.
-Studies have shown that being overweight or obese can increase the severity of fibromyalgia symptoms and lower quality of life.
-Adopting a nutritious, balanced diet can make a significant difference.
+Reaching and maintaining a healthy weight is extremely important for people with fibromyalgia.
+Studies have shown that having a higher body weight is associated with worse fibromyalgia symptoms.
+Eating a nutritious, balanced diet can make a significant difference in managing fibromyalgia.

-Some people with fibromyalgia can benefit from dietary changes.
-For instance, researchers have found that nutritional deficiencies are common in people with fibro.
-A blood test can reveal any deficiencies, and a doctor can provide advice on what nutritional supplements will help.
-Other studies have found that there is often overlap between fibromyalgia and gluten intolerance, and some people with fibro feel better when they eliminate gluten from their diets.
-Others report reduced symptoms after adopting an anti-inflammatory diet.
-It is important to check with your doctor before making diet changes, since some trendy diets and nutritional supplements can interfere with medication or cause unwanted side effects.
+Other studies have found an overlap between fibromyalgia and gluten intolerance.
+Some people with fibromyalgia feel better when they remove gluten from their diets.
+Others report reduced symptoms after changing to an anti-inflammatory diet.
+Eating a plant-based diet may also help improve symptoms.
+It is important to check with your doctor before making dietary changes, since some trendy diets and supplements can interfere with medication or cause unwanted side effects.

-Stress is a common trigger for fibromyalgia flares, and reducing stress may have benefits for people with fibro.
-Deep breathing, meditation, prayer, doing yoga or tai chi, connecting with family and friends, going to psychotherapy sessions, and taking antidepressant medication are a few ways some people with fibro find relief from stress.
+Stress is a common trigger for fibromyalgia flares, and reducing stress may have benefits for people with fibromyalgia.
+Some ways to manage stress include deep breathing, meditation, prayer, yoga, or tai chi.
+Connecting with family and friends, undergoing psychotherapy, and taking antidepressant medication (if prescribed) can also help with stress relief.
+Talk to your doctor if you have concerns about managing your stress.

 Natural or Complementary Treatments

-Some people with fibromyalgia have reported feeling better after trying various complementary or alternative therapies such as massage, acupuncture, or biofeedback.
+Some people with fibromyalgia feel better after trying various complementary or alternative therapies.
+Trigger point injections and massage therapy can help manage pain.

 All updates must be accompanied by text or a picture.